Skip to main content

 • Execute the final data migration and cutover runbook

-• Hold the go/no-go decision and take production live
+• Hold the go or no go decision and take production live

 • Decommission the legacy system after a parallel run

-• Conduct a post-implementation review and benefits realisation
+• Conduct a post implementation review and benefits realization

 Key dependencies

-• Solution design cannot be finalised until requirements workshops and the future-state process maps are signed off — configuring against a moving target is the single most common cause of rework.
+• Solution design cannot be finalized until requirements workshops and the future state process maps are signed off, because configuring against a moving target is the single most common cause of rework.

-• Go-live is a hard gate — the go/no-go decision depends on UAT sign-off, migration reconciliation and a completed business-readiness checklist.
+• Go live is a hard gate: the go or no go decision depends on UAT sign off, migration reconciliation and a completed business readiness checklist.

 Timeline risks